mukuljava/Standard-Cell-design-and-characterization-of-Inverter-in-OpenLane/README.md

 - Timing Verification like Static Timing Analysis
 - Lastly final GDSII layout file is streamed out from routed def(Magic).

-# 3.Invoking and running Openlane
+# 3. Invoking and running Openlane

 ### For open-source implementation of Digital ASIC Design, we need 3 components: